alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 What's actually happening here is that the shape extends beyond the expected boundary of the canvas -- there's still a big circular symbol around it, but we're only seeing the centre.

-And finally, here's the "blooper" reel for this post.
+And finally, here's the blooper reel for this post.
 It took a while to get all the maths right, and make sure I hadn't flipped a sign somewhere or made a simple logic error.
 Sometimes the most interesting pictures are the ones I made by mistake: